DevanshSharma867/USB-SMX/USB_SMX/PROCESS_FLOW.md

-# Gateway Service Process Flow
+# USB SMX Process Flow

 ## 1. High-Level Overview

+The USB SMX project is a secure data transfer and management system designed to securely process files from removable USB devices.
+It consists of three main components: the Gateway App, the Agent App, and the KMS Server.

-The Gateway Service is a Python application designed to securely process files from removable USB devices.
-It runs as a background service that automatically detects USB insertions, processes the files according to a configurable set of policies, and generates a secure, encrypted package of the clean files.
+The Gateway App runs as a background service that automatically detects USB insertions, processes the files according to a configurable set of policies, and generates a secure, encrypted package of the clean files.
+The Agent App runs on client devices to decrypt and process data.
+The KMS Server securely stores and manages cryptographic keys.

-The application features a real-time graphical user interface (GUI) that automatically pops up for each device, showing the live status and logs of the processing job.
+The Gateway App features a real-time graphical user interface (GUI) that automatically pops up for each device, showing the live status and logs of the processing job.
 The GUI closes automatically when the device is removed.

 ---